 1.1 (c) FS-ISAC regularly distributes alerts based on information obtained from member submissions and issues analytical reports related to this information.
 All alerts and reports are maintained in the FS-ISAC platform known as SHARE.
 Reports provided by commercial, government, and other sources of relevant information may be included.
 All information is classified under the Traffic Light Protocol (TLP), which prohibits the sharing of TLP AMBER and TLP RED information outside of the membership.
 Information distributed via SHARE is provided to members without attribution of the originator.

 2. ENROLLMENT MATERIAL AND ACTIVATION

 2.1 Once organizations are vetted and approved by FS-ISAC and have completed steps in 1.1 (b), 1.1 (c) and 1.1 (d), users from that organization are given access to the products and services of FS-ISAC.
 Access is based on the company enrolled Tier and, in some cases, the approval of the Primary Contact for that organization.
 Vendor access is based on the company enrolled level and in in some cases, the approval of the Primary Contact for that organization.

 2.2 Intelligence Exchange Access

 2.2 (a) The FS-ISAC Intelligence Exchange (IntelX) is the central hub for FS-ISAC applications and products.
 To access Intelligence Exchange, users from member firms must complete a user profile, which includes contact information to enable Two-Factor Authentication (2FA).
 Once access to Intelligence Exchange is gained, members will be able to access (dependent on Tier and user licensing) FS-ISAC applications and products to include but not limited to:

 SHARE.
-FS-ISAC’s threat intelligence sharing app is available to all member firms based on their member Tier.
+FS-ISAC’s threat intelligence sharing app is available to all member firms based on their member Tier, excluding Vendors.
 Each Tier provides a certain number of licenses allocated to individual users within the member firm, which is decided by the member’s Primary Point of Contact (POC).
-SHARE holds all the FS-ISAC alerts, finished intelligence analysis, reports shared by FS-ISAC affiliates and partners, and other resources.
+SHARE holds all the FS-ISAC alerts, finished intelligence analysis, reports.